✈️ Alternate Art Expansion Deep Dive

 Xi'an H-6

-Description: The Xi'an H-6 (Chinese: 轰-6; pinyin: Hōng-6) is a twin-engine jet bomber of the Chinese People's Liberation Army Air Force (PLAAF).
-The H-6 is a license-built version of the Soviet Tupolev Tu-16 and remains the primary bomber aircraft of the People's Republic of China.
+The Xi'an H-6 (Chinese: 轰-6; pinyin: Hōng-6[a]) is a Chinese twin-engine jet heavy bomber manufactured by the Xi'an Aircraft Industrial Corporation.
+It is a license-built version of the Soviet Tupolev Tu-16 and remains the primary bomber aircraft of the People's Liberation Army Air Force (PLAAF).

 Tupolev Tu-95